usnistgov/oscal-tools/xslt/generate/readme.md

 Either of these are standalone XSLTs that will function in an XSLT 3.1 processor without further dependencies.

-### Blank mode
+### Blank XSLT

-In this mode, nominal UUID values are provided with the blank UUID `00000000-0000-4000-8000-000000000000`.
+Using this XSLT, documents are created in which nominal UUID values are provided with the blank UUID `00000000-0000-4000-8000-000000000000`.

 Operational requirements -- or validity rules -- that require UUIDs to be distinct, will *not* be honored.

 This XSLT runs on any XSLT 3.1 processor.
 It is available as both XSLT and SEF (Saxon compiled format), which runs significantly faster under SaxonJS.

-### UUID mode
+### With UUIDs in native XSLT

 This XSLT requires XSLT 3.1 as it uses pseudo-random-number generation provided by XPath 3.1 as well as other advanced XSLT features.

 It has been tested in Saxon (Java) and SaxonJS (nodeJS).
-Performance in Java is comparable.
+Performance in Java is comparable to the 'blank' XSLT.
 The latter delivers results when the XSLT is called directly, but slowly; also a compiled (SEF) version returns a runtime error.
 These issues are being looked into.

+### With UUIDs in Java

+Processors supporting reflexive calls to Java functions can use the XSLT `generate-oscal-jvm.xsl` to provide UUIDs based on Java functionality.
+This XSLT should work on versions of Saxon before v10.
+Processors that cannot call Java (such as SaxonHE) will deliver 'blank' UUIDs.

 ### To come?